 Survey results in brief

-- Satisfaction levels with IT varied across teaching spaces, lecture theatres, and computer classrooms returning levels of 73% (down from 77% last year), 67%, and 71% respectively (similar to last year).
+- Satisfaction levels with IT varied across teaching spaces, lecture theatres, and computer classrooms returning levels of 72% (slightly down from 73% last year), 68%, and 70% respectively (similar to last year).
 A slight rise in the levels of dissatisfaction has been noted and we will continue to improve services in these areas.

-- Toolkit, our award winning digital information resource for students and staff, has dropped to 74% with more people returning a Neutral rating.
+- Satisfaction with Toolkit, our award winning digital information resource for students and staff, has dropped to 74% with more people returning a Neutral rating.
 Dissatisfaction remains minimal at 1%.

 - The Office 365 suite returned a satisfaction rating of 83%, a decrease from last year’s 88%.

-- Print Books – 68% were satisfied with the range of print books (an increase of 2% from last year), 74% with their availability
+- Print Books – 71% were satisfied with the range of print books (an increase of 2% from last year), 74% with their availability (an increase of 3%).

-- Electronic Books – 70% were satisfied with the range of electronic books, 69% with the ease of use.
+- Electronic Books – 71% were satisfied with the range of electronic books, 70% with the ease of use.
 Both of these figures are broadly similar to last year.

 Satisfaction levels for Library Support Services were generally good, with the following highlights: